 “Find your tribe” is a running theme through decades of cinema about the American high school experience.
-Figure out who your people are, who shares your interests and values, and make a home there.
+Figure out who your people are, see who shares your interests and values and make a home among them.

 But as the coarse yet sweet “Some Freaks” points out, that’s also another way of enforcing “stay in your lane.”
 Because God forbid you and your fellow outsiders make an effort to embrace the mainstream, “fit in” with the crowd.